samboy/WOFF/README.md

 ## This repo

-This is a mirror of http://people.mozilla.org/~jkew/woff/ so that the open-source reference code remains available and is not put behind a paywall.
+This is a mirror of http://people.mozilla.org/~jkew/woff/ (which has since fallen off of the Internet) so that the open-source reference code remains available and is not put behind a paywall.

 To compile and install, make sure you have the zlib development libraries installed (e.g. in CentOS6 `yum -y install zlib-devel` as root), then